ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/esp_device.jpeg
 ---

-According to [IEEE](https://iot.ieee.org/newsletter/march-2017/three-major-challenges-facing-iot.html).
-The biggest challenges and issues facing Internet of Things (IoT) are security, privacy, connectivity, compatibility, standardisation and intelligent actions/analysis.
+According to [IEEE](https://iot.ieee.org/newsletter/march-2017/three-major-challenges-facing-iot.html) the biggest challenges and issues facing Internet of Things (IoT) are security, privacy, connectivity, compatibility, standardisation and intelligent actions/analysis.
 This is what is holding us back from large scale developments in IoT.
 A large number of academic research [papers](https://ieeexplore.ieee.org/abstract/document/7823334/) have discussed the security and privacy aspects of IoT deployments.

 The closer and more inter-connected a network is the more strain it puts on developers to perform due diligence and lock down the network infrastructure and maintain ethical privacy practices.
 AWS provides a number of IoT related services since the release of [AWS IoT Core](https://aws.amazon.com/iot-core/) at the end of 2015.
 These services are quite complex and try to address a number of these concerns.
 Ideally developers want to spend most of their time on the development of the IoT application and not the infrastructure.